ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 ## SHAP analyses on Random Forest model

 Here, we use the SHapley Additive exPlanations (SHAP) tool to further understand the effects of features in our Random Forest model.
-The variable that we are most interested in, of course, is number of services per capita in the neighborhood area NBA_services_PC.
+The variable that we are most interested in, of course, is number of services per capita in the neighborhood area `NBA_services_PC`.
 Two takeaways are worth of mentioning here:

-(1) The relationship between NBA_services_PC and transit use is positive, with the only exception of very large NBA_services_PC values.
+(1) The relationship between `NBA_services_PC` and transit use is positive, with the only exception of very large `NBA_services_PC` values.

-(2) Among other variables, vn34_ultimate_vn33 (proporion of married or common-law couples among all residents) has highest frequency of interaction with NBA_services_PC.
-The positive relationship between NBA_services_PC and transit use seems to be more positive for areas with high proportions of married people.
+(2) Among other variables, `vn34_ultimate_vn33` (proportion of married or common-law couples among all residents) has highest frequency of interaction with `NBA_services_PC`.
+The positive relationship between `NBA_services_PC` and transit use seems to be more positive for areas with high proportions of married people.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit4/plots/output_58_0.png" alt="Plot: Shap dependency service pc">

-Another variable that we will be interested in is NBA_stops_PC, the number of stops in the neighhood area.
+Another variable that we are interested in is `NBA_stops_PC`, the number of stops in the neighborhood area.
 As we can see in the following plot, it also has a positive, albeit weaker relationship with transit use.
-Also interestingly, there seems to be a strong case of interaction between NBA_stops_PC and vn142_ultimate_vn131, which is the proportion of people who speak an non-official language as their mother tougue.
+Also interestingly, there seems to be a strong interaction between `NBA_stops_PC` and `vn142_ultimate_vn131`, which is the proportion of people who speak an non-official language as their mother tongue.
 For DAs with more presence of such population, the relationship between transit stops and public transportation use seems stronger.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit4/plots/output_62_0.png" alt="Plot: Shap dependency stops pc">

-To gain an understanding of key features that impact transit use at the DA level, I have made the charts below.
+To gain an understanding of all key features that impact transit use at the DA level, please see the charts below.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit4/plots/output_67_0.png" alt="Plot: Shap summary">

 ## Summary

 We have not figured out where GVA's public transportation agency should prioritize in terms of service and infrastructure development yet.
-However, the analyses above provide valuable information abour the relationship between demographic characters and transit use in GVA, especially the role of access to public transportation services and stops.
+However, the analyses above provide valuable information about the relationship between demographic characters and transit use in GVA, especially the role of access to public transportation services and stops.

 Geographically speaking, areas in and around the downtown core tend have higher public transit use, something hardly surprising given our prior analyses on the spatial distribution of transit services in the area.
 However, variations within the downtown core should not be overlooked.

-In addition to geographical location, factors that impact transit use are diverse, distributed across the variables covered by the census.
+In addition to geographical location, factors that impact transit use are diverse, distributed across demographic aspects covered by the census.
 DA level variables in ethnicity, family structure, housing, immigration, labor and language all make to the top of importance.

 Access to transit does seem to affect people's transit use, with all other variables above taken into consideration.
-Both of our models agree that number of services percapita in a DA's neighborhood area is a more important feature than the number of stops per capita.
-Our LASSO model does not even select the number of stops per capita as a variable.
+Both our models agree that number of services per capita in a DA's neighborhood area is a more important feature than the number of stops per capita.
+Our LASSO model does not even give the number of stops per capita a non-zero coefficient.
 This seems to suggest that the authority should pour more of their resources into strengthening transit services at existing locations, instead of setting up new stops.

 Exactly how important are transit services and stops?
-In fact, the two models that we select diverge to a certain degree.
+In fact, the two models diverge to a certain degree.
 What we can be confident about for now, however, is that number of transit services per capita is among the 5% most important numeric features, and is related to transit use positively.

 # Decision Recommendations

-How should out analyses inform decision makers?
+How should our analyses inform decision makers?
 In the last section of this project, I will bring back the whole dataset and identify areas that GVA's transportation agency should pour its resources to.
 I will identify such areas in two ways:

-(1) I will create a hypothetical dataset (X_1) where each DA's NBA_services_PC increases by a fixed amount (10% of average current NBA_services_PC across all DAs in GVA, or about 1.2).
+(1) I will create a hypothetical dataset (X_1) where each DA's `NBA_services_PC` increases by a fixed percentage point (10% of average current NBA_services_PC across all DAs in GVA, or about 1.2).
 I will then identify DAs where transit use rate increases the most, measured by percentage point increase.

-(2) I will create a hypothetical dataset (X_2) where each DA's NBA_services_PC increases by a fixed percentage (10%).
+(2) I will create a hypothetical dataset (X_2) where each DA's `NBA_services_PC` increases by a fixed percentage (10%).
 I will then identify as a percentage of current transit use rate increases the most, measured by percentage increase.

-## Scenario 1: services per capita increases by a fixed amount (1.2)
+## Scenario 1: services per capita increases by a fixed amount

 The following two maps identify DAs with top 10% percentage point increase in transit use if number of transit services per person increases by about 1.2 in the neighborhood area.